Phileosopher/commonplace/trust.md

 Counter-intuitively, when we're *not* [certain](understanding-certainty.md) of something but trust it anyway, we're often *more* susceptible to overlooking its downsides because we don't want to lose our [investment](results.md) of time or thought.

+APPLICATION: Often, people with trust issues will try to overcompensate with [action](results.md).
+Passionate zealots are often *less* trusting of their beliefs than the declared "moderates" of an ideal, though the [storytellers](stories-storytellers.md) will obscure this fact.

 To the degree we trust something, we don't observe the costs of believing it.
 Most notably, we lose the [power](power-types.md) to move our opinions around about that trusted element without a major [inner conflict](conflicts-inner.md).

+APPLICATION: Whether you choose to change your mind about something or not, intimately understand *what* you are trusting and why.

 One of the largest indicators of over-trust arises when we see something that doesn't conform to our view of the world.
 When we're [immature](maturity.md) or suffering [past trauma](hardship-ptsd.md), we'll try to "[fix](results.md)" that thing to make it conform, but we're usually [misunderstanding](understanding.md) [reality](reality.md) and often creating problems for ourselves.